The Mini Hitch II: Redesigned to Include Nova Hitch Refinements

 the perfect grip for a given load variation simply by turning a

 single knob on each axis — again, without using a tool.
+If a

 The Mini Hitch is CNC-machined from aircraft-grade alloys for strength, precision, and beauty.
 And it features preloaded, roller-type thrust bearings, creating solid, slop-free connections with the mount structure.